david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 7

-We rebuilt a **Random Forest Classification Model** using **Python** since it is more front-end friendly.
+#### We rebuilt a **Random Forest Classification Model** using **Python** since it is more front-end friendly.

-The following table were used as validation dataset, and we have calculated a probability array, where each one array inside represents a case in the validation dataset, and each of the three numbers in this array is the probability of the model predicted class.
+The following table were used as validation dataset, and we have calculated a scaled value array, where each one array inside represents a case in the validation dataset, and each of these three numbers in this array are used for the generation class prediction.
 For instance, in first array, it shows [1., 0., 0.] which mean the model predicted that this case has 100% probability belongs to class 1, and zero probability belongs to other two classes.
 And then we generated a **confusion matrix**, and numbers on the diagonal means it was corrected predicted, and numbers on all other position means it was not correctly predicted.
 So the **accuracy rate = (11 + 19 + 13)/(11 + 2 + 1 + 19 + 1 + 1 + 13) = 89.6%**.

+> A confusion matrix is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known

 ![graph9](images/graph9.png)

 ![graph10](images/graph10.png)

 ## Findings